 What is Resource Scheduling?

-Resource scheduling is the organized process of planning and allocating resources—such as personnel, equipment, or physical spaces—across tasks or projects to ensure smooth and efficient operations.
+Resource scheduling is the organised process of planning and allocating resources—such as personnel, equipment, or physical spaces—across tasks or projects to ensure smooth and efficient operations.
 It’s about ensuring that every resource is used effectively, avoiding overuse or underuse, and keeping projects on track.

 In a business setting, resources can take many forms: